THE BRANDON ALLEN SEXTET

 The Brandon Allen Sextet was formed in 2012.

-The group performs original arrangements of compositions by Cole Porter, Charles Mingus, Duke Ellington, Chick Corea, George Gershwin, Michel Legrand, Weather Report, Stanley Turrentine, Joe Henderson, Freddie Hubbard as well as other well known songs, plus original compositions.
+The group performs original arrangements of compositions by Cole Porter, Charles Mingus, Duke Ellington, Chick Corea, George Gershwin, Michel Legrand, Weather Report, Stanley Turrentine, Joe Henderson, Freddie Hubbard as well as other well known songs, plus some original compositions.

-The band has sold out Ronnie Scotts three times and has performed at jazz various festivals throughout the UK including Swanage, Scarborough, The Highgate Jazz with Soul Festival, Herts Jazz and the Southport Winter Weekender.
+The 6 piece has sold out Ronnie Scott's three times and has performed at jazz various festivals throughout the UK including Swanage, Scarborough, The Highgate Jazz with Soul Festival, Herts Jazz and the Southport Winter Weekender.

-A large portion of the Sextet's repetoire has been recorded and is currently in the mixing and mastering stage in preparation for the album's release on RT Jazz Records in 2019.
+A large portion of the Sextet's repetoire has been recorded and the aim is to release these sessions in the near future.